zhengyiling/Data-Science/README.md

 It means there is not enough evidence to say that the treatment group is better than the control group.

 **Suppose you run an A/B test and the result is not statistically significant.
 What would you do next?**
 If a test result isn’t statistically significant, the first step is to check if the test was run long enough and included enough users to reach statistical power, while also accounting for factors like novelty effects or seasonality.
 Next, I’d review whether we chose the right success metric and if the population is too noisy to hide an effect.
 If everything looks correct, I’d accept that the change may not have a meaningful impact — which is still useful information.
 If there are design issues, I’d adjust — for example by increasing sample size, refining the target users, or clarifying the hypothesis — and then rerun the test.

 **What are common pitfalls in A/B Testing?**
-1. Stop the test too early (peeking bias) - follow the predefine sample size and runtime.
+1. Stop the test too early (peeking bias) - to run the test until required sample size or durantion is reached.
 2. Underpowered(sample size is too small) - use power analysis to define the effective sample size.
 3. Unclear success metric(vague metric to track performance) - preregister primary, secondary and guardrail metrics.
 4. Multiple comparisons(too many variants tested at the same time, inflates false positive) - adjust Bonferroni, FDR or clearly label secondary metrics as exploratory.